biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/staking.md

 ## Messages

-Let's explore (and provide examples) the Messages that the Staking module exports and we can use to interact with the Biyachain chain.
+Let's explore (and provide examples) the Messages that the Staking module exports and we can use to interact with the Biya Chain chain.

 ### MsgBeginRedelegate